KatherineMichel/python-and-django-resources/python-and-django-people-high-performance-and-trends.md

 Pyodide/Web Assembly
-https://hacks.mozilla.org/2019/04/pyodide-bringing-the-scientific-python-stack-to-the-browser/ | Pyodide: Bringing the scientific Python stack to the browser - Mozilla Hacks - the Web developer blog https://github.com/wasmerio/python-ext-wasm | wasmerio/python-ext-wasm: 🐍🕸 Python extension to run WebAssembly binaries.
+https://hacks.mozilla.org/2019/04/pyodide-bringing-the-scientific-python-stack-to-the-browser/ | Pyodide: Bringing the scientific Python stack to the browser - Mozilla Hacks - the Web developer blog https://github.com/wasmerio/python-ext-wasm | wasmerio/python-ext-wasm: 🐍🕸 Python extension to run WebAssembly binaries. https://twitter.com/wasmerio/status/1146477876151115776 | Wasmer on Twitter: "🔥 This is BIG.
+Using Wasmer 0.5.2 you can run the #Python interpreter ported to #WebAssembly (based on Pyodide) $ wasmer self-update $ wapm install python https://t.co/Oj9RryDrs5… https://t.co/WYMPMDJbNN"

 https://twitter.com/raymondh/status/1104802401326755840 | Raymond Hettinger on Twitter: "An emergent problem is that #Python was designed around being launched from a command-line by people who are experienced shell users.
 Ideally, we should be able to do everything important from the Python interactive prompt, including using pip and changing/setting virtual envs.… https://t.co/vO1frJcTzi"
 -->